No. 230 Squadron RAF

-No. 230 Squadron is an RAF squadron, currently based at RAF Benson.

-The squadron was part of Royal Air Force Germany, operating the Puma HC.1 there from 1980.
-Following the drawdown at the end of the Cold War, the squadron disbanded on 30 April 1992.
-This was short-lived however and the squadron reformed at RAF Aldergrove on 4 May 1992, again with the Puma HC.1.
+Number 230 Squadron Royal Air Force was a Royal Air Force (RAF) flying squadron, currently based at Medicina Lines in Brunei Darussalam, part of British Forces Brunei.
+The squadron was previously part of Royal Air Force Germany (RAFG), operating the Puma HC1 there from 1980.
+Following the drawdown of the British Armed Forces in Germany at the end of the Cold War, the squadron disbanded on 30 April 1992.
+This was short-lived however, and the squadron reformed at RAF Aldergrove on 4 May 1992, again with the Puma HC1.

 The squadron is well experienced in night flying; almost a third of flights are undertaken after dark.

-The 2004 Future Capabilities chapter of the UK Defence White Paper, Delivering Security in a Changing World announced a plan to reduce the squadrons Puma force by 6 helicopters.
+The 2004 Future Capabilities chapter of the UK Defence White Paper, Delivering Security in a Changing World, announced a plan to reduce the squadrons Puma force by six helicopters.
 It was announced in late 2008 that the squadron was to move to RAF Benson by 2010.
-The Squadron re-equipped with Puma HC Mk2 in 2014 following removal from service of the Puma HC Mk1.
+The squadron operated the Puma HC Mk2 from 2013 until the aircraft's retirement in 2025.